sandyavs/mealplanner-wiki/Mealplanner-v2-discussions.md

 Upon reviewing and testing will be merged to develop

 # Minutes of Meeting 13-Jun-2023
-1. Riya favourites feature (issue #455):Code review finished, must create graphQL query, and make a MR
+1. Riya favourites feature (issue #455): Code review finished, must create graphQL query, and make a PR
 2. Mayomi's bug (issue #355) where empty meals are being created: initial solution involves making every field as required so that empty meals cannot be created, but code and name_en is mandatory, the rest of the fields are not mandatory.
 Must fix this in the solution.
 3. Getting familiarized with reactJS
     - Mayomi, Bo, Pujitha, Tulio must do a sample project (different project for each members) in react.
 Push code to github.